 Is connecting to it legal?

-My guess is, it’s very likely that what you’re doing is, in fact, illegal in most places.
+My guess is that it’s very likely that what you’re doing is, in fact, illegal in most places.
 Naturally, laws and law enforcement vary greatly from location to location.
-I have no idea what the law is in your situation, but it’s safest to assume it’s illegal.
+I have no idea what the law is in your location, but it’s safest to assume connecting (and by implication using the WiFi) without permission is illegal.

 Is connecting to it ethical?

-Even if it’s legal, using someone else’s internet connection without their permission is at least ethically questionable.
+Even if it’s legal, using someone else’s internet connection without their permission is ethically questionable.

 Even if someone leaves their internet connection horribly unprotected in the form of an open Wi-Fi connection, that doesn’t give you the moral right to connect to and use it.
 For example, they could be on a metered connection, and your use could cost them additional money.
-At a minimum, it could certainly slow down whatever they’re doing.
+At a minimum, it could slow down whatever they might be doing.

-That they didn’t set things up properly themselves is no excuse.
+That they didn’t set things up properly themselves is no excuse, and it doesn’t give you a pass.

 At a practical level, though, legality and morality may not even be your biggest issue.